-- Fundraising The University is developing and focusing its fundraising efforts across all five campuses. - Stewards of Resources The University continues to increase cost efficiency in providing educational services to students. - Efficient and Effective The University has been charged by the University Trustees to find ways to achieve the same or better results through more efficient and effective means. - Excellence The University continues to enhance its reputation and rankings, providing the Commonwealth with a high-quality public education.
+- Accountability The University has set benchmarks and peer comparisons for each of the five UMass campuses and specific goals have been set for each campus Chancellor. - Expanding Research and Development The University participates as a member of the Mass Green High Performance Computing Center providing increased capacity for research and created the UMass Innovation Institute to expand the University's capacity for applied research. - Fundraising The University is developing and focusing its fundraising efforts across all five campuses. - Stewards of Resources The University continues to increase cost efficiency in providing educational services to students. - Efficient and Effective The University has been charged by the University Trustees to find ways to achieve the same or better results through more efficient and effective means. - Excellence The University continues to enhance its reputation and rankings, providing the Commonwealth with a high-quality public education.
 UMass is the No. 1 public university in New England and one of the 35 best public universities in the nation according to the Times Higher Education World University Rankings (2019).
 U.S. News in its 2020 report ranked all of the University's four undergraduate campuses as National Universities. - Quality The University continues to admit high-quality students and strives to increase the academic profiles of all five campuses.
 The Fall 2019 incoming class is among the strongest in University's history, with average SAT scores of 1292 and 1232 at the Amherst and Lowell Campuses, respectively. - Student Success The University continues to review policies and other best practices that focus on ways to improve student output measures.
-Since Fall 2011, one-year retention rates have increased from 83.1% to 84.3% while six-year graduation rates have increased from 58.2% to 68.8%. - Shared Services The President's Council recently approved a comprehensive Shared Services Plan.
-The plan includes the establishment of the UPST which will provide procurement and accounts payable services to all campuses.
-Through the unification of resources and modernization of processes, the plan is expected to bring significant operational improvements and cost reduction.
-The plan is scheduled to go live in January 2020. - Capital Planning The Board of Trustees recently approved a revised capital policy in light of the evolving spectrum of alternative procurement structures being considered by the University.
+Since Fall 2011, one-year retention rates have increased from 83.1% to 84.3% while six-year graduation rates have increased from 58.2% to 68.8%.

+- Shared Services The University established a comprehensive Shared Services Plan in 2019, which included a Unified Procurement Services Team (UPST) that went live in January 2020.
+The UPST is the most recent step in the University's ongoing efficiency and effectiveness program that is intended to direct more funds to student financial aid, academic programming, and deferred maintenance.
+The UPST consolidates multiple procurement operations into one single unit, reducing administrative payroll and leveraging the University's purchasing power while increasing collaboration across the Amherst, Boston, Dartmouth, Lowell and Medical School campuses and improving service delivery.
+The University is continuing to explore other opportunities for shared services across the University system. - Capital Planning The Board of Trustees recently approved a revised capital policy in light of the evolving spectrum of alternative procurement structures being considered by the University.
 Through the addition of a project screening, an options analysis, and a third Board of Trustees approval step, the revised policy allows for more informed selection, delivery, and approval of alternative procurement projects. - Financial Reserves The Board of Trustees recently approved a reserve policy which provides for consistent definitions and guides the size and use of reserves across the University.
 Maintaining adequate reserves is critical to the long-term financial health of the University and will help mitigate unforeseen events and maintain strong credit ratings.